-One of the most common complaints about customer relationship management (CRM) systems is that the individual reps don’t use them.
+One of the most common complaints about customer relationship management (CRM) systems is that individual reps don’t use them.
 This isn’t very surprising to me, as many CRM deployments are designed to give visibility to management or to streamline the ops person’s ability to forecast, rather than to add value to the individual rep. Organizations try to overcome this natural resistance by establishing KPIs to influence behavior.
 Unfortunately, they don’t always get the behavior they expect.

 A client of mine had deployed CRM worldwide, including in its telemarketing centers in India.
-To its surprise, three months after going live less than 20% of the number of leads that they had projected had been entered into the system.
+To its surprise, three months after going live, less than 20% of the number of leads they had projected had been entered into the system.
 When questioned, the reps explained they found it easier to keep track of leads via spreadsheets.

 To change this behavior, management established the KPI ‘% of reps who log into CRM daily’ and tied employee pay to reaching a 100% target.
 They theorized that collective greed of the group would self-police the outliers into using the system.
 In fact, usage went to 100% but the lead problem didn’t go away.
 Clearly they were measuring the wrong thing.